GregoryShute/Sample-Algorithm-Java-2/README.md

 Description:

+This program takes a graph and checks if it is 2 colorable.
+If it is it will print a list of each node along with a color.

+Input file would look something like this:

+6
+0 1
+3 4
+1 3
+3 1
+1 2
+6 7

+The number of edges is on the first line and the list of edges follow.
+It is fine if there are disconnected portions.

 My algorithm has three basic steps.

 (1)The first step is to build an adjacency list out of the input file.
 The input file is a list of edges.
 I made an array of what I call adjacency list nodes to be the headers of the adjacency list.
 I made this array the size of the number of vertices specified at the top of the input file.
 The array is useful because it allows me to index into a vertex and update it in constant time.
 I loop through the input file and place the two vertices on that line into the adjacency list.